6 Baby Formula Safety Tips You Need to Know

 Sterilization Units:

-You can buy units which will sterilize baby bottle components by steam or by microwave.
+You can buy units that sterilize baby bottle components by steam or microwave.
 These units are fast, convenient, easy to use, and work well.

-You simply load the clean baby bottles into the dome shaped unit, add some water into the base of the unit, and then microwave for a set amount of time (2 to 4 minutes).
+You load the clean baby bottles into the dome-shaped unit, add some water to the unit’s base, and then microwave for a set amount of time (2 to 4 minutes).
 To sterilize water, boil it for one minute or longer.
-Once cooled, the sterile water can be used to make formula.
+Once cooled, the sterile water can be used to make the Formula.

 Baby formula safety tips – #4: How to Prepare Formula

-General instructions on how to make baby formula is presented here but you should read the directions on the formula container to be sure.
+General instructions on making baby formula are presented here, but you should read the directions on the formula container to be sure.

 Making Formula from powder

-- Fill a clean baby bottled with the desired amount of water (be sure to add the water before you add the powder).
+• Fill a clean baby bottle with the desired amount of water (be sure to add the water before you add the powder).

-- Use the scoop provided in the formula canister to scoop formula powder into the baby bottle.
+• Use the scoop in the formula canister to scoop formula powder into the baby bottle.
 Be sure to use a level scoop and not a heaping scoop.
 Usually, you need one scoop for every 2 ounces of water.

-- Shake to mix.
-Be sure that the powder is completely dissolved before you offer it to baby.
+• Shake to mix.
+Ensure the powder is completely dissolved before you offer it to the Baby.

 Making Formula from Concentrate

-- Fill a clean baby bottled with the desired amount of water.
+• Fill a clean baby bottle with the desired amount of water.

-- Shake to mix – “shaking” is a bit of an art: you want to shake the bottle to mix and dissolve the powder.
-Yet, shaking too much will cause bubbles … which will cause gas… which will cause crying & fussiness… which may cause spit-up and/or vomiting.
-One way to avoid a gassy, fussy baby is to let the formula sit for a while so the bubbles burst before you use it.
+• Shake to mix – “shaking” is an art: you want to shake the bottle to mix and dissolve the powder.
+Yet, shaking too much will cause bubbles … which will cause gas… which will cause crying & fussiness… which may cause spit-up and vomiting.
+One way to avoid a gassy, fussy baby is to let the Formula sit so the bubbles burst before you use it.
 (Remember what I said?
-Prepare formula before Baby is screaming with hunger).
+Prepare Formula before Baby is screaming with hunger).

 6 Baby formula safety tips – #5: How to Warm up Formula

-All babies will drink warm formula.
-Most babies will drink room-temperature formula (not warm but also not cold).
-Some older babies will drink refrigerator-cold formula (it’s like drinking a glass of cold milk).
-If you wanted to or needed to warm up formula you should do so by:
+All babies will drink warm Formula.
+Most babies will drink room-temperature Formula (not warm, but not cold).
+Some older babies will drink refrigerator-cold Formula (it’s like drinking a glass of cold milk).
+If you wanted to or needed to warm up the Formula, you should do so by:

-- Place the bottle of formula in a pot of hot (not boiling) water.
+1. Place the bottle of Formula in a pot of hot (not boiling) water.

-- Swirl the formula around to help warm it through.
-The formula is ready when it feels warm (not hot) on your forearm.
+2. Swirl the Formula around to help warm it through.
+The Formula is ready when it feels warm (not hot) on your forearm.

-- Place the bottle of formula under a running faucet of hot water – again swirl the formula to maintain evenness in temperature and check that it doesn’t get too hot.
+3. Place the bottle of Formula under a running faucet of hot water – again, swirl the Formula to maintain evenness in temperature and check that it doesn’t get too hot.

-- You can buy baby formula warmers.
-These are compact, plug-in devices which will warm the bottle evenly without overheating.
-Some have adaptors so that it can be plugged into the cigarette lighter of a car.
+4. You can buy baby formula warmers.
+These compact, plug-in devices will warm the bottle evenly without overheating.
+Some have adaptors so that they can be plugged into the cigarette lighter of a car.
 See baby formula warmers here.

-- It is recommended that you do NOT heat formula with a microwave because microwaves cause uneven heating.
-Some regions are hotter while other are not hot enough.
-The hot spots can burn Baby’s mouth (and babies are so delicate).
+5. It is recommended that you do NOT heat Formula with a microwave because microwaves cause uneven heating.
+Some regions are hotter, while others are not hot enough.
+The hot spots can burn the Baby’s mouth (and babies are so delicate).

-- Microwaves are so prevalent and so convenient that many parents (myself included!) do heat formula with a microwave.
-If you do use a microwave to heat up formula, remember:
+6. Microwaves are so prevalent and convenient that many parents (myself included!) heat formula with a microwave.
+If you do use a microwave to heat the Formula, remember:

 – only microwave for a few seconds (30 seconds or so), and